PrakharSharma41/LLD/BehaviouralQuestion/info.md

 ---

 # Hire and Develop the Best / Teamwork
-Q: How do you support teammates who are struggling?
+Q: How do you support teammates who are struggling?<br>

-Answer:
+Answer:<br>

 If someone on my team is lagging behind, I first try to understand why — skill gaps, lack of clarity, or personal challenges.